tripleonard/solo-deploy/README.md

 A bash script for chef-solo deployment

 There are a few active tools which I like (pocketknife and littlechef), however, when the chef-solo run breaks, it can be hard to diagnose.
-Therein lies the reason for this scripts existence.
+Therein lies the reason for this script's existence.

 It assumes that chef is installed and there is a /etc/chef/solo.rb file like this: